ShogunPanda-archive/lazier/README.md

 That's all!
 See documentation for more informations.

+## Supported implementations.

+A Ruby 2.1 implementation is required.
+So far, only MRI supports all Ruby 2.1 requirements.

 ## Contributing to lazier

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.